RingBFT: Resilient Consensus over Sharded Ring Topology: Related Work

 In Section~\ref{s:intro}, we presented an overview of different types of \BFT{} protocols.
 Further, we have extensively studied the architecture of state-of-the-art permissioned sharding \BFT{} protocols, \AHL{} and \Sharper{}.
 We now summarize other works in the space of Byzantine Fault-Tolerance consensus.

-{\em Traditional \BFT{} consensus} The consensus problems such as Byzantine Agreement and Interactive Consistency have been studied in literature in great detail~\cite{cryptorounds,netbound,dolevstrong,byzgen,dolevbound,interbound,flp,paxos,generals,generalmw,consbound,possibleasync,distalgo}.
-With the introduction of \PBFT{}-powered \emph{BFS}---a fault-tolerant version of the networked file system~\cite{nfs}---by Castro et al.~\cite{pbft,pbftj} there has been an unprecedented interest in the design of high-performance \BFT{} consensus protocos.
+{\em Traditional \BFT{} consensus.} The consensus problems such as Byzantine Agreement and Interactive Consistency have been studied in literature in great detail~\cite{byzgen,dolevbound,interbound,flp,possibleasync,distalgo}.
+With the introduction of \PBFT{}-powered \emph{BFS}---a fault-tolerant version of the networked file system~\cite{nfs}---by Castro et al.~\cite{pbft,pbftj} there has been an unprecedented interest in the design of high-performance \BFT{} consensus protocols.
 This has led to the design of several consensus protocols that have optimized different aspects of \PBFT{}, e.g, \ZZ{}, \SBFT{}, and \textsc{PoE}, as discussed in the Introduction.
-To further improve on the performance of \PBFT{}, some consensus protocols consider providing less failure resilience~\cite{qubft,qclients,hq,quorumbyzclients,byzq,phalanx}, focused on theoretical framework to support weaker consistency and isolation semantics such as dirty reads and committed reads~\cite{byshard}, or rely on trusted components~\cite{hybster,less-replica-2,less-replica-1,cheapbft,ebawa,less-replica-3}.
-None of these protocols are able to scale to hundreds of replicas scattered across the globe, and this is where our vision of \RingBFT{} acts as a resolve.
+To further improve on the performance of \PBFT{}, some consensus protocols consider providing less failure resilience~\cite{qubft,byzq,phalanx}, focused on a theoretical framework to support weaker consistency and isolation semantics such as dirty reads and committed reads~\cite{byshard}, or rely on trusted components~\cite{hybster,less-replica-2,sgx-trust}.

+Guerraoui et al.~\cite{stretchingbft} introduced the StretchingBFT protocol that aims to improve on \PBFT{} by arranging replicas in a ring-like topology where each replica communicates with its two neighbors.
+Our \RingBFT{} is a meta-protocol that can utilize any of these \BFT{} protocol to achieve optimal intra-shard consensus.
+Hence, these protocols complement our design.
+Further, these protocols cannot scale to hundreds of replicas scattered across the globe, and this is where our vision of \RingBFT{} acts as a resolve.

-{\em Permissionless Sharded Blockchains} Permissionless space includes several sharding \BFT{} consensus protocols, such as {Conflux}~\cite{conflux}, {Elastico}~\cite{elastico}, {MeshCash}~\cite{meshcash}, {Monoxide}~\cite{monoxide}, {Nightshade}~\cite{nightshade}, {OmniLedger}~\cite{omniledger}, {RapidChain}~\cite{rapidchain}, and {Spectre}~\cite{spectre}.
+{\em Permissionless Sharded Blockchains.} Permissionless space includes several sharding \BFT{} consensus protocols, such as {Conflux}~\cite{conflux}, {Elastico}~\cite{elastico}, {MeshCash}~\cite{meshcash}, {OmniLedger}~\cite{omniledger}, and {Spectre}~\cite{spectre}.
 All of these protocols require each of their shards to run either the Proof-of-Work or Proof-of-Stake protocol during some phase of the consensus.
 As a result these protocols offer a magnitude lower throughput than both \AHL{} and \Sharper{}, which are included in our evaluation.
-In our recent sharding work, we have developed a comprehensive theoretical framework to study a wide range of consistency models and isolation semantics (e.g., dirty reads, committed reads, serializability) and communication patterns (e.g., centralized vs. distributed) ~\cite{byshard}.
-We have further developed a hybrid sharding protocol intended for the permissionless setting optimized for the widely used unspent transaction model~\cite{cerberus}.